-Slaving away at the gym and eating healthy but still not seeing any progress?
-For many people, losing weight (and getting fit) can seem next to impossible, and according to nutritionist and health coach, Nik Toth, it can be—that is, if you fail to address the underlying causes of weight retention.
+For many people, losing that last bit can seem next to impossible.
+And according to nutritionist and personal trainer, Nik Toth, it can be—that is, if you fail to address the underlying causes of weight retention.

-“The problem is that most weight loss programs don’t address the underlying cause of excess weight, leaving millions of people feeling unhappy with their bodies, as they are unable to shed unwanted kilos,” says Toth.
+“The problem is that most weight loss programs don’t address the underlying cause of excess weight,” says Toth.
 “Some of the culprits include poor digestive function, lack of essential nutrients, toxic overload and hormonal chaos.
 Not to mention one of the biggest contributors of all is emotional eating or excessive sugar intake.”

-From my experience, fad diets generally don’t work.
-Firstly, they disrupt your metabolism as many require you to eat a structured amount of food on a strict schedule that may not be suitable for your body’s needs.
-Also, they are often too restrictive.
-Think about the ‘Purple Diet’ or the ‘Atkins Diet’; both of these diets are eliminating entire food groups which can lead to nutritional deficiencies.
-They are also rarely sustainable so when you stop following them, you may find that you put on more weight when you change your diet once again.
+“[Fad diets] disrupt your metabolism as many require you to eat a structured amount of food on a strict schedule that may not be suitable for your body’s needs.
+Also, they are often too restrictive…[which can] lead to nutritional deficiencies and they’re rarely sustainable so when you stop following them, you may find that you actually put on more weight,” says Toth.

 But before you go swapping your sugar for the artificial version, think again.
-The chemical compounds found in artificial sweeteners do no favours for weight loss.
-In fact, they can stimulate your appetite and actually promote the storage of fat.
+Toth says that the chemical compounds found in artificial sweeteners can stimulate your appetite and actually promote the storage of fat.

 Instead, try increasing your consumption of vegetables (especially leafy greens), alkalising nutrients and fermented, probiotic foods that change the pH balance of your gut.
 This will shift the balance of your gut flora from bad to good and your cravings will disappear in no time.